sciguy14/Remote-Wake-Sleep-On-LAN-Server/README.md

 At this point you will need to edit the config.php file to give it a value for "$APPROVED_HASH" and optionally turn on SSL enforcing (recommended).

 You will also likely want to port forward from your router to the Pi so that this service is accessible externally.
 If you are using TLS/SSL you most likely want your port forward to point to TCP/443 on the Pi, if unencrypted you probably want TCP/80.
+More details about how to do that are included in the tutorial on my blog.

 And finally, a short warning that self-signed certificates are not perfect.
 They will likely cause a warning message in your browser.
 This is because the certificate is not linked to a trusted certificate authority (CA).
 The implications of this are that a Man-in-the-Middle attacker could theoretically insert a certificate that they control into your communication with the Pi and as a result would be able to read the encrypted messages being transferred.
 In summary, encryption using a self-signed certificate is not perfect, but better than none at all.